 - A transaction that takes place after one or more actions of the user, such as a backend API returning a result

-It is important to note that custom events aren't designed to only track simple user interactions such as "user clicked this button".
-The way you define custom events in your app determines the depth of insights you can get from Countly.
+It is important to note that events aren't designed to only track simple user interactions such as "user clicked this button".
+The way you define events in your app determines the depth of insights you can get from Countly.
 Tracking everything you possibly can or tracking very little are equally bad.
 An ideal strategy is collecting the needs of various departments in your organization that'll take advantage of Countly.
 As a common example;

-- Product team will want to check feature usage, they'll need multiple custom events that show how users interact with various application features
+- Product team will want to check feature usage, they'll need multiple events that show how users interact with various application features

 - Engineering team will want to get transactions & statutes that are created after users' interaction with the UI layer thus they'll need events or event segments that they can take advantage of

-- CXOs and managers will want to see higher level metrics or KPIs, thus this higher level data should exist either as dedicated custom events or individual ones to be used while constructing complex metrics using Formulas
+- CXOs and managers will want to see higher level metrics or KPIs, thus this higher level data should exist either as dedicated events or individual ones to be used while constructing complex metrics using Formulas

 In its most complex form (there can of course be additional segments), an event's JSON representation looks like below.
 Only mandatory fields are